ropensci/roweb3/content/blog/2023-12-22-news-december-2023/index.md

-The following two packages recently became a part of our software suite:
+The following three packages recently became a part of our software suite:

 + [wmm](https://docs.ropensci.org/wmm), developed by Will Frierson: Calculate magnetic field at a given location and time according to the World Magnetic Model (WMM).
 Both the main field and secular variation components are returned.
 This functionality is useful for physicists and geophysicists who need orthogonal components from WMM.
 Currently, this package supports annualized time inputs between 2000 and 2025.
 If desired, users can specify which WMM version to use, e.g., the original WMM2015 release or the recent out-of-cycle WMM2015 release.
 It is available on [CRAN]( https://CRAN.R-project.org/package=wmm).
 It has been [reviewed](https://github.com/ropensci/software-review/issues/522) by Athanasia Monika Mowinckel and Rohit Goswami.

++ [birdsize](https://docs.ropensci.org/birdsize), developed by Renata Diaz: Generate estimated body size distributions for populations or communities of birds, given either species ID or species' mean body size.
+Designed to work naturally with the North American Breeding Bird Survey, or with any dataset of bird species, abundance, and/or mean size data.
+It has been [reviewed](https://github.com/ropensci/software-review/issues/577).

 + [naijR](https://docs.ropensci.org/naijR), developed by Victor Ordu: A set of convenience functions as well as geographical/political data about Nigeria, aimed at simplifying work with data and information that are specific to the country.
 It is available on [CRAN]( https://CRAN.R-project.org/package=naijR).
-It has been [reviewed](https://github.com/ropensci/software-review/issues/600) by Margaret Siple and Alican Cagri Gokcek.
+It has been [reviewed](https://github.com/ropensci/software-review/issues/600) by Emily Riederer, Margaret Siple, and Cagri Alican.

 Discover [more packages](/packages), read more about [Software Peer Review](/software-review).